kraghunadhareddy/pf-automation/README.md

 - WebDriver errors: ensure Edge and msedgedriver match; a local driver can be set in `[browser] driver_path`.
 - Element not found: update selectors in `config/settings.ini` to match your site.
 - Profile lock: close running Edge windows or run with `--kill-edge` to unlock.
+ - Date not changing: the automation clicks the left/right small day-step buttons that sit right next to the date picker button.
+If your UI changed, verify those two buttons are adjacent to `#date-picker-button` and keep their classes (prev has `btn-sm border--LRn rotate-180`).

 ## VS Code Tasks
 - Run automation (Headless)